niinavi/Jarjestelmaprojekti/documents/reports/elk_install_report.md

    Port for Kibana: 9200

 FileBeat

    /etc/filebeat

-# Configuring Filebeat to Send Log Lines to Logstash (DRAFT)
+# Configuring Filebeat to Send Log Lines to Logstash

 The Filebeat client is a lightweight, resource-friendly tool that collects logs from files on the server and forwards these logs to your Logstash instance for processing.

 Source: https://www.elastic.co/guide/en/logstash/current/advanced-pipeline.html

-Logstash and Filebeat are running on the same machine in this report..
+Logstash and Filebeat are running on the same machine in this report...

 This part of report is unfinished, bacause my old laptop is extremely slow and I can't run ELK-stack with pipeline on it.
+Update: after adding more memory to VM I managed to run whole stack and log pipeline in my local setup.

 ## First testing Logstash Pipeline

+Test that Logstash is working.

 ```
-bin/logstash -e 'input { stdin { } } output { stdout {} }'
+bin/logstash -e 'input {stdin { } } output { stdout {} }'
 ```

 Logstash adds timestamp and IP address information to the message.
 Exit Logstash by issuing a CTRL-D command in the shell where Logstash is running.